cespare/hmux/README.md

     name := hmux.Get(r, "name")

-That doesn't seem like a very good idea, though; the savings are small at it encourages people not to reuse the params pulled out of the context (which implies allocation?).
+That doesn't seem like a very good idea, though; the savings are small and it encourages people not to reuse the params pulled out of the context (which implies allocation?).